Vaccine Info

 The NEJM published a Correspondence based on data from Scotland on October 20, 2021, that found the ChAdOx1 nCoV-19 vaccine (CoviShield, AstraZeneca) offered substantial protection against death from COVID-19 caused by the delta variant.
 In addition, the Oxford-AstraZeneca vaccine was 91% effective in preventing deaths in people who have been double vaccinated but have tested positive for coronavirus in the community.
 The NEJM published an ORIGINAL ARTICLE on December 16, 2021, concluding the AZD1222 vaccine was safe and efficacious in preventing symptomatic and severe COVID-19 across diverse populations, including older adults in the significant phase 3 clinical trial.
 In addition, on April 16, 2022, a non-peer-reviewed study demonstrated the effectiveness of two doses of the ChAdOx1 vaccine against the delta variant in the general population of Chennai, India.

 Published by MDPI in the journal Vaccines on December 14, 2022, a study titled "Heterologous Booster Dose with CorbeVax® Following Primary Vaccination with COVISHIELD Enhances Protection against SARS-CoV-2" showed that both homologous (Covishield priming Covishield boosting) and heterologous boosters (Covishield priming Corbevax boosting) induce strong SARS-CoV-2 S1/S2 spike IgG antibody responses.
 The data shows that more individuals had higher antibody titers in individuals receiving a heterologous booster than a homologous booster.
-The RBD-specific antibody response was much more significant with Corbevax administered as a heterologous booster after two doses of Covishield, probably due to the protein nature of the vaccine.
+The RBD-specific antibody response was much more significant when Corbevax was administered as a heterologous booster after two doses of Covishield, probably due to the protein nature of the vaccine.
 The study also demonstrates increased CD4 T lymphocyte responses sustaining up to 90 days and beyond in individuals receiving Corbevax as a heterologous booster.

 A non-peer-reviewed study published on January 5, 2023, found Covishield™ elicited immune responses of higher magnitude and breadth than Covaxin® in both seronegative individuals and seropositive individuals across cohorts representing the pre-vaccination immune history of the majority of the vaccinated Indian population.
 On January 23, 2023, the Lancet Regional Health South East published a study that concluded homologous and heterologous boosting with COVISHIELD or COVAXIN® in COVISHIELD or COVAXIN® primed individuals are immunogenic and safe.
 A heterologous boost with COVISHIELD after COVAXIN® prime offers the best immune response among the evaluated combinations.
 A study published on September 14, 2023, provides detailed evidence on the magnitude and quality of CoviShield and Covaxin vaccine-induced responses in subjects with pre-existing SARS-CoV-2 immunity.
 On October 16, 2023, a study conducted by doctors of Veer Surendra Sai Institute of Medical Sciences and Research (Vimsar) measured the antibody levels both before and after the booster shot.
 The results showed the antibody levels significantly increased after the booster shot, with a mean fold increase of more than 30.